temple-acm/site/README.md

   Then open a browser and go to:

     http://localhost:3000

+  OR, if you are on Windows, and therefore running the server in a VM, replace 'localhost' with IP address of the VM.

 ## Credits
 Inspired by the great work of [Madhusudhan Srinivasa](https://github.com/madhums/), and made possible by the good people at [linnovate](http://www.linnovate.net/).
 Also thank your lord and savior [Sandile Keswa](https://github.com/skeswa/).